plkujaw/-CV-/README.md

 ## Background

-In 2019 I have decided to change my career.
-I wanted a job that would allow me to make a real difference to people’s lives, which would make me feel that I deliver something more than just a financial value, that with my work I make a positive impact.
-I believe that it is achievable through technology more than anything else.
-Because my recent roles were focused on or around technology, and I have always been keen on it I wanted to combine it all.
-That was why and how I found and joined renowned software development bootcamp – [Makers Academy](https://makers.tech).
+I’m highly motivated and positively driven career changer.
+In 2019 I have decided to contribute in making a positive social and environmental change.
+I believe that today it is possible with technology more than anything else.
+That is why and how I found and joined renowned software development bootcamp – [Makers Academy](https://makers.tech).

 ## Skills

-#### Adaptability
-Being able to move to live and work in the different country and fully adapt to the new reality is a great proof that I can handle any change.

-#### Empathy
-In my previous roles it was crucial to look at projects from clients' point of view.
-Effective communication within all participating teams allows to understand expectations and tailor solutions to fully meet them.
+- Moving and living abroad has greatly improved my **adaptability** skill.

+- Expectation of high-quality services and products has sharpened my **strong attention to detail**.

+- In my previous roles, working with different clients on different projects has made me **empathetic**.

+- Makers has made me familiar with **software/web development** tools (Ruby, JavaScript, HTML/CSS), programming concepts/design (OOP, Domain Modeling, MVC), processes/methodologies (TDD, pair programming, Agile teamwork).

 ## Education

-#### Makers Academy (Jan - May 2020)
+#### Makers Academy (Jan - May 2020)</br>
-London, United Kingdom</br>
+London, United Kingdom
-Software Development Boot Camp
+- Software Development Boot Camp

-- Agile, Software Craftsmanship, Teamwork
-- OOP, TDD, MVC
-- Ruby, JavaScript, PostgreSQL
-- RSpec, Jasmine, Capybara</br></br>

 #### Poznan Higher School of Logistics (2011 - 2012)</br>
 Poznan, Poland